|

 environmental design components work for your program.
 Lighting, wall

-food prep areas, transition space, entrance ways, controlled access
+storage, food prep areas, transition space, entrance ways, controlled

-points, and parent information centers are all variables that can promote
+access points, and parent information centers are all variables that

 Raising